We Bare Bears: The Movie: Plot

 As they reach the Canadian border, the Bears are refused entry by the guard for not carrying passports.
+And, even worse, the van explodes.
 Angry and frustrated, the Bears argue with each other just as Trout and his men arrive to capture them.
 Despite Murphy's plea, Panda and Ice Bear are locked in cages to be deported to China and the Arctic, respectively, while Grizz is sent to a preserve center with other captured non-speaking bears.
 Feeling distraught, upset, and helpless, Grizz is convinced by his younger self to escape by reminding him of the promise he made to his brothers after their initial meeting—that they will always be "bros for life".
 This empowers him to break free of his enclosure and release the other captive bears, who aid him in liberating Panda and Ice Bear from Trout.
 Grizz calls out to Trout for doing this to them out of human supremacy and being afraid of what's different.

 The preserve's electrified fence ignites a forest fire, trapping all of them inside.
 Murphy arrives with a helicopter to save them but is prevented by the smoke and flames from reaching down.
-The brothers induce the other bears to form a tall stack to reach it up but are taken advantage of by Trout.
+The Bears induce the other bears to form a tall stack to reach it up but are taken advantage of by Trout.
 Murphy, having had enough of Trout's cruelty to the bears, shoves a donut in Trout's mouth, handcuffs him to a rail in the helicopter, and lifts the stack up into safety.
 With their escape from the fire being broadcast by the news, the Bears are celebrated by the public as heroes, while Trout is arrested and taken into custody.
 Murphy ensures that the brothers will be safely returned home, taking all the other bears with them.
-Upon arriving back in the city, the Bears are jubilantly received by their friends and are warmly welcomed by the community, who now begin to acclimate themselves with the rest of the bears in various activities for life, ending the film and the series.
+Upon arriving back in the city, the Bears are jubilantly received by their friends and are warmly welcomed by the community, who now begin to acclimate themselves with the rest of the bears in various activities for life.